-This plugin is free that can be very handy if you frequently use the WordPress Text editor and would like to add special characters and symbols to your posts and pages …
+This plugin for WordPress is free that can be very useful if you frequently use the WordPress Text editor and would like to add special symbols and characters to your content …

-You can download the plugin from the WordPress plugin directory, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from inside the Plugin admin area …
+You can download the plugin from the WordPress free plugin repository, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from the Plugin admin area …

 (Install HTML Special Characters Helper)

-After the plugin has been installed, you will see that an HTML Special Characters functionality has been added to your Add/Edit Post and Add/Edit Page screen columns …
+After the plugin has been installed, a new HTML Special Characters section will be added to your Add/Edit Post and Add/Edit Page screens …

-To see more characters, click on the See more link …
+To display more characters, click on the See more link …

 (HTML Special Characters – See more link)

-The entire list of characters is displayed with characters organized into different sections …
+The full table of HTML Special Characters is displayed with characters categorized into labeled sections …

-(HTML Special Characters – Entire list of characters)
+(HTML Special Characters – Full list of characters)

-Hovering over a symbol brings up the HTML code for the special character as well as its name …
+Hovering over a symbol brings up the HTML entity encoding for the character as well as its name …

-If you’re using Text editor mode, this plugin is useful because it lets you insert special characters without having to keep switching back to Visual Editor mode.
-Just click on any special character from the table and the character encoding will be inserted into the text …
+If you’re working with the Text editor, this plugin is handy because it allows you to insert a special character without having to keep switching back to Visual Editor mode.
+Just click on any special character from the widget and the character encoding will be inserted into the text …

-(Character encoding added to post in Text mode)
+(Character encoding added to post in Text editor)

-Note that when used in the visual editor tab the symbol itself is added to your post text …
+Note that when used in the visual editor tab the special character itself is added to your text …

-Also, note that the Visual Content editor has its own special characters popup helper, which is accessible via the menu.
-If you only use the Visual Editor, then this plugin is unnecessary. as it would be redundant.
+Also, keep in mind that the Visual Content editor has its own special characters popup helper, which is accessible via the default menu.
+If you only plan to stick to using the Visual Editor, then this plugin is unnecessary. as it would be redundant.

-This is another free plugin that you may want to consider installing if you work in Text mode and want the ability to add special characters without switching over to the Visual editor …
+This is another free plugin that you may want to look at installing on your website if you work in Text mode and would like the ability to add special characters without switching over to the Visual editor …

-You can download the plugin from the WordPress free plugin repository, or search for the plugin by name (i.e. “HTML Entities Button”) to install the plugin directly from inside the Plugin admin area …
+You can download the plugin here, or search for the plugin by name to install it directly from inside your dashboard …

-After installing the plugin, you will see a row of new buttons displayed in the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After installing and activating the plugin, you will see that new buttons have been inserted into the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …

-The HTML Entities Button plugin lets you convert special characters to HTML entities …
+This plugin allows you to convert special characters to HTML entities …

 (Convert special characters to HTML entities)